Defender of the Crown

-Defender of the Crown is a strategy computer game designed by Kellyn Beck.
+Defender of the Crown is a strategy video game designed by Kellyn Beeck.
 It was Cinemaware's first game, and was originally released for the Commodore Amiga in 1986, setting a new standard for graphic quality in home computer games.

 In 1987 it was ported to MS-DOS, the Atari ST and the Macintosh and a conversion was done for the Commodore 64.
 Later it was ported to the CDTV, CD-i and Atari Jaguar and conversions were made for the Nintendo Entertainment System (NES), Amstrad CPC, Apple IIGS and Intellivision.
 Unofficially a ZX Spectrum version was also made.
 A sequel, Defender of the Crown II, was released in 1993 for the CDTV and Amiga CD32.
 Two remakes have been released: Robin Hood: Defender of the Crown in 2003 and Defender of the Crown: Heroes Live Forever in 2007.

 Gameplay

 The game is set in England in 1149 during the Middle Ages where, following the death of the king, different factions are fighting for territorial control.

-The player assumes the role of a Saxon (Wilfred of Ivanhoe, Cedric of Rotherwood, Geoffrey Longsword, or Wolfric the Wild) and tries to fight off the Norman hordes and wrestle for control of England.
-Eventually, the player must fight for control of all territories, and potentially those controlled by other Saxons, if they have become antagonistic.
+The player assumes the role of one of four Saxon, Wilfred of Ivanhoe, Cedric of Rotherwood, Geoffrey Longsword, or Wolfric the Wild, and tries to fight off the Norman hordes and wrestle for control of England.
+Eventually, the player must fight for control of all territories, including those controlled by other Saxons if they have become antagonistic.
 The player must amass armies and fight for control of opponents' castles.
 The player may engage enemy armies in battle and loot or lay siege to opposing castles.
 Territories can also be won in the periodic jousting contests.
 From time to time the player may attempt to rescue a damsel in distress and can appeal for help from the legendary bandit Robin Hood.

-The game's strategy boils down to a war of attrition as the player tries to amass larger armies than his opponents and manages to attack their territories at the right time.
+The game's strategy boils down to a war of attrition as the player tries to amass larger armies than their opponents and manages to attack their territories at the right time.

 Due to financial strains, Cinemaware decided to release the initial version without all the features originally planned for because of their need for revenue.
 Some features were partially implemented, but were removed so the game could be shipped.
 Some additional features completed but never seen in the shipped game include flaming fireballs (launched via the catapult), more locations (more varied castles to attack), and more in-depth strategy.
 Some of these features were implemented in later versions of the game.

 James D. Sachs, the primary artist for the game, showcased some of these features on the Amiga during interviews after the release of the game.